Monday 4th July 2071 AD

 The Trossachs National Park

-The forest was alive with the sounds and signs of life—wildlife.
-The presence of insects and birds were the obvious inhabitants but other creatures were sure to be among the natural selection of species.
+The forest was alive with the sights and sounds of life—wildlife.
+Insects and birds were the prominent inhabitants, but other creatures were known to be among the natural selection of species if you knew the signs.

-At the front of the small group of explorers was Norman, the big man whose profession had once been the maintenance of forestry.
+At the front of the small group was Norman, the big man whose profession had once been the maintenance of forestry.
 “I can’t believe the speed of recovery here,” he murmured.

 “In what way?”
 Bill asked.
 “Do you mean how well the trees have flourished?”

-“We’ve only just entered the forest.”
-Flint, the fourth member of the group looked around one more time before moving forward among the trees to join the others.
+“We’ve only just entered the forest, so I think we’ll have to take it slower.”
+Flint, the fourth member of the group, looked around one more time before moving forward among the trees to join the others.
 He still kept his laser rifle in a position ready to bring up for defence.

-“What do you think they are?”
-Victoria said and pointed at a widespread but obvious growth of strong greenery.
+Victoria said, “What do you think they are?”
+She pointed at a prominent growth of healthy young trees slightly farther ahead.

-Norman caressed the upper leaves of a sapling.
-“Gents, this is a sign that the forest is alive and healthy.
-A young birch tree.”
+Norman stepped forward carefully and squeezed the upper leaves of a sapling.
+“Gents, this young silver birch is a sign that the forest is alive and healthy.”
 He pointed.
-“That one over there is beech and from here I can see a couple of different pine trees.”
+“That one over there is beech, and from here I can see a couple of different pines.”

-“Wait a minute,” Bill said, “you said a little while ago that this was a forest trail.”
+“Wait a minute,” Bill said, “you said a little while ago that there was a forest trail here.”

-“It was,” Norman said and pointed to a well-established tree a few yards away.
-“You see that small yellow sign about fifteen feet up … that’s a forestry route sign and it tells me two things.
+“There was,” Norman said, “and now I can see confirmation.”
+He pointed to a well-established tree a few yards away.
+“You see that small yellow sign about fifteen feet up … that’s a route and growth sign, and it tells me two things.
 Firstly that this was at one time a forest trail and secondly that the tree is doing well because that sign ought to be quite a bit lower.”

-Victoria, being a botanist was quicker to see Norman’s real point.
-“Not only has the forest started to reclaim the area, but it also seems to be flourishing.”
+Victoria, being a botanist, was quicker to see Norman’s point.
+“Not only has the forest started to reclaim the area, but it’s also flourishing.”
+She pulled back some of the loose foliage and undergrowth around her.
+“You can see specks and patches of gravel used to reinforce the trail.”

 Flint was looking around in wonder.
-“I thought Harry told us that the layers up in the sky would prevent natural light and growth or whatever.”
+“I thought Harry said that the dust particles in the sky would prevent natural light and growth or whatever.”

-“Harry was quite right in what he told us,” Victoria said.
+“Harry was quite right,” Victoria said.
 “Think back to when we were coming down the mountainside.
-We could see massive holes in the darkness up above and the sky looked normal.”
+From inside the glass corridor, since we first arrived at the hydro plant, we’ve seen a couple of massive holes in the darkness up above, and through them, the sky looked normal.
+Until now, we’ve never appreciated their true size.”

-Bill said, “I thought we agreed that large holes might gradually appear in the cloud base left by the nuclear explosions?”
+Bill said, “We agreed that the large holes might gradually increase in size, but we’d still have the dark cloud base left by the nuclear explosions?”

-“Yes, we did,” Victoria said.
-“Harry didn’t want to build up anybody’s hopes but before we left this morning he told me certain signs to look for to help with his theories.”
+Victoria said, “Harry didn’t want to build up anybody’s hopes, but before we left this morning, he told me certain signs to look for to help with his theories.”

 The three men listened intently so as not to miss anything important.
-Flint was still on edge and he occasionally looked around, his military training making him suspicious of every new sound.
+Flint was still on edge, and he occasionally looked around, his military training making him suspicious of every new smell or sound.

-“Right,” Victoria said. “you’ll all understand that by being inside the mountain for so long, all we’ve ever seen of the outside was the view from the glass balcony.
-We’ve watched and noted that generally to the south the sky has remained darker than it should and all below has been in a state of being semi-frozen.”
+“Right,” Victoria said.
+“You’ll all understand that by being inside the mountain for so long, all we’ve seen of the outside are the views from the glass corridor and the enclosed balcony.
+We’ve watched and noted that generally to the south the sky has remained darker than it should.
+Everything below the dark cloud is in a semi-frozen state.”

-Norman said, “Yes, it’s looked like two separate climates.
-We could see that most of the area in view was wasteland but until we left this morning we’d never seen the size of the hole in the cloud.”
+Norman said, “Yes, it’s looked like a separate climate with lower temperature and tundra.
+We’ve seen that most of the area in view was a wasteland, but as I said, until we left this morning, we’ve never seen the size of the hole in the cloud.”

 “Precisely,” Victoria said.
-“We’ve been inside the mountain for five years and what might have been a large gap in the dirty atmosphere has been affected by two main factors; sunlight and the natural gases given off from what had survived.”
+“We’ve been inside the mountain for six years.
+What might have been a large gap in the polluted atmosphere has been affected by two main factors; sunlight and the natural gases given off from what has survived.”

 “I really want to keep up,” Flint said, “but you guys are gonna have to break this down for me.”